 If you have any questions or concerns that you would like to discuss with our Supporter Engagement team, please don’t hesitate to get in touch with us by calling 0333 20 70 300 or emailing email@example.com

-Both Boards of Trustees believe that by uniting around our shared ambition – that, by 2050, everyone who develops breast cancer will live and receive the support they need to live well now – we can achieve more together than we can apart.
+Both Boards of Trustees believed that by uniting around our shared ambition – that, by 2050, everyone who develops breast cancer will live and receive the support they need to live well now – we can achieve more together than we can apart.

 No, it is a merger of two charities, uniting around our shared ambition – that by 2050 everyone who develops breast cancer will live and receive the support they need to live well now – we can achieve more together than we can apart.
-Our merger will create the UK’s first comprehensive breast cancer charity, bringing together our combined heritage, passion, energy, expertise, funds and networks to create a stronger force for every breast cancer patient, now and in the future.
+Our merger created the UK’s first comprehensive breast cancer charity, bringing together our combined heritage, passion, energy, expertise, funds and networks to create a stronger force for every breast cancer patient, now and in the future.

-The merger is ultimately about growing our impact, now and in the future.
+The merger was ultimately about growing our impact, now and in the future.
 However, we believe there will be financial benefits – there will be running costs across both charity operations, such as two sets of London offices, two finance systems, websites, various software licences and reporting tools, which will, over time, become one and create efficiencies which can be invested into other priorities.
-Both charities also already have exciting plans for investment going forward and merger allows us to bring these together, to maximise the opportunities for income growth and impact, now and in the future.
+Both charities also already had exciting plans for investment going forward and merger allows us to bring these together, to maximise the opportunities for income growth and impact, now and in the future.

 As has always been the case, money raised for a project or a restricted fund will only be used for that purpose.
 Both charities remain committed to ensuring that our supporter’s generous donations are spent to best support our charitable work, to help those affected by breast cancer.
-As one new charity, we will continue to give our full focus to spending supporters’ money as efficiently as possible, to generate the best possible outcomes for people affected by breast cancer.
+As one new charity, we continue to give our full focus to spending supporters’ money as efficiently as possible, to generate the best possible outcomes for people affected by breast cancer.

 Breast Cancer Care and Breast Cancer Now will continue to operate as independent charities, so you’ll continue to be supported by your regular contact for the foreseeable future.
 If there are any changes to this, we’ll let you know.